-As a volunteer at Baphumelele Children's Home you will be supervised by the head Social Worker and be involved in assisting care workers, teachers and a qualified nurse with a wide range of tasks including developmental play, assisting in the Educare Centre, fun educational activities, homework help for the older children, respite care for the younger children, food preparation, feeding, cleaning/sorting and much more.
+As a volunteer at Baphumelele Children's Home you will be assisting care workers, teachers and a qualified nurse with a wide range of tasks including developmental play, assisting in the Educare Centre, fun educational activities, homework help for the older children, respite care for the younger children, food preparation, feeding, cleaning/sorting and much more.

 |Arrival Airport||Cape Town (CPT)|